syncfusion-content/maui-docs/MAUI/TreeMap/tooltip.md

 # Tooltip in .NET MAUI TreeMap (SfTreeMap)

-Tooltip is used to provide information When the mouse hovers over items, the interactive TreeMap displays details about items’ values in tooltips.
+Tooltip is used to provide information When the mouse hovers over items or select the items, the interactive TreeMap displays details about items’ values in tooltips.

 ## Enable Tooltip